erlangtoolbox/ebt/README.md

 Type ebt in the directory and you will see successful build of the our Hello project.
-Build result can be found in the out directory. out/production contains compiled version of our OTP aaplication and out/dist contains erlang EZ package hello-0.0.1.ez.
+Build result can be found in the out directory. out/production contains compiled version of our OTP application and out/dist contains erlang EZ package hello-0.0.1.ez.
 You can look at the application description file out/production/hello-0.0.1/ebin/hello.app.
 As you can see there is version and modules defined automatically.
 No manual intervention needed!
 This is it - compilation is done.